MOTION Post-COVID Recovery Program: What to Expect

 In Phase 2, patients progress to graded aerobic exercises.
 At this point, there’s a continued effort on stabilizing symptoms and increasing aerobic load.
 We also keep monitoring vitals as well as fatigue and exertion.
 This phase typically lasts about eight weeks but could be longer depending on the patient’s response to the exercises.

 At this phase, our therapists start introducing graded submaximal aerobic training.
 We use peak exercise capacity and heart rate zone to measure progress, with the goal of enhancing overall aerobic capacity and strength.
 While therapists may set individual benchmarks, the patient should be able to alternate aerobic training days with strength-training days at this point.

 We’re Here for You

 The road to recovery for patients with Post-Acute COVID Syndrome may be a long one, but our therapists can get you to the finish line.
-We are uniquely qualified to help: Fill out our form to schedule a courtesy screening today.
+We are uniquely qualified to help: book an appointment today.

 Disclaimer: Recommendations and clinical applications in this program are not peer-reviewed but based on clinician discretion.
 As COVID-19 is an evolving condition, the program is subject to change as new evidence arises.